Diff-DAC: Distributed Actor-Critic for Average Multitask Deep Reinforcement Learning: Problem Formulation

 \section{Problem Formulation}

 In this section, we formalize tasks as Markov decision processes (MDPs), define a family of tasks and introduce the multitask optimization problem.

 Consider a parametric family of MDPs defined over finite\footnote{The proposed Diff-DAC algorithm uses function approximation so that is able to work in continuous state-action sets as well.} state-action sets, $\St$ and $\Ac$.
-Each MDP of the family has state transition distribution, $\Ps_{\theta} (s'|s,a)$, reward function, $r_{\theta}(s,a)$ and distribution over the initial state, $\mu_{\theta}(s)$, $\forall s,s' \in \St$, $a \in \Ac$, that depend on some parameter $\theta \in \Theta$, where $\Theta$ is a measurable compact set.
+Each MDP of the family has different state transition distribution, $\Ps_{\theta} (s'|s,a)$, that depend on some parameter $\theta \in \Theta$, where $\Theta$ is a measurable compact set.
 The task family is given as a probability distribution over the parameter set, $f$, so that the parameter is a random variable\footnote{We use boldface font to denote random variables and regular font to denote instances or deterministic variables.}: $\btheta = \theta \sim f$.
-Let $\pi : \St \times \Ac \mapsto [0,1]$ be a stationary policy, such that $\pi(a|s)$ denotes the probability of taking action $a$ at state $s$.
+All MDPs in the faminly share the reward function, $r(s,a)$, and the distribution over the initial state, $\mu(s)$, $\forall s,s' \in \St$, $a \in \Ac$,